Who can participate in the Bible Lands program?

 How do I apply?

-Applicants are required to submit a $400 deposit to reserve a place on the trip.
-The program can accommodate a limited number of participants.
-Once the program is full, later applicants will be placed on a waiting list.
+Full-paying participants can view and print the Bible Lands application online and submit it to the FHU Abroad Office.
+The application deadline for the January 2019 Bible Lands program is September 29, 2018, and the application deadline for the May 2019 Bible Lands program is February 16, 2019.Full-paying applicants are required to submit a $500 deposit with their application to reserve a spot in the program.
+The trip can accommodate a limited number of participants.
+Once the program is full, later applicants will be placed on a waiting list after they pay the $500 deposit.
 All applicants who are placed on the waiting list and do not make the program will have their deposits refunded.

 Where do I send my deposit and application?